MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.212-4.md

 ##### 52.212-4 Contract Terms and Conditions - Commercial Items. #####

-Link to an amendment published at 83 FR 48699, Sept.
-26, 2018.

 As prescribed in 12.301(b)(3), insert the following clause:

-Contract Terms and Conditions - Commercial Items (JAN 2017)
+Contract Terms and Conditions - Commercial Items (Oct 2018)

 (a) *Inspection/Acceptance.* The Contractor shall only tender for acceptance those items that conform to the requirements of this contract.
 The Government reserves the right to inspect or test any supplies or services that have been tendered for acceptance.
 The Government may require repair or replacement of nonconforming supplies or reperformance of nonconforming services at no increase in contract price.
 If repair/replacement or reperformance will not correct the defects or is not possible, the Government may seek an equitable price reduction or adequate consideration for acceptance of nonconforming supplies or services.
 The Government must exercise its postacceptance rights (1) within a reasonable time after the defect was discovered or should have been discovered; and (2) before any substantial change occurs in the condition of the item, unless the change is due to the defect in the item.